Skip to main content.

 Tips to Remember

-• Take safe shelter immediately inside a sturdy building, away from windows, doors and electrical appliances.
+• Take shelter indoors, away from windows, doors and electrical appliances.

-• Don’t shower or bathe during the storm.
+• Do not shower or bathe during the storm.

 Learn the Lingo